coruscateor/act_rs/README.md

 ```

-The ActorFlow enum, with its associated traits, can be used instead of bools when specifying whether or not the actor will proceed to the next loop.
+The ActorFlow enum can be used instead of bools when specifying whether or not the actor will proceed to the next loop.

 <br />